MamorakaLetsoalo/Credit-risk-platform-Engineering-and-Analytics/README.md

 **credit risk domain expertise, and end-to-end pipeline design.**

-DISCLAIMER:THIS PRORECJT IS FOR EDUCATIONAL PURPOSE ONLY,NOT FINNACIAL ADVISE
+DISCLAIMER:THIS PRORECJT IS FOR EDUCATIONAL PURPOSE ONLY,NOT FINANCIAL ADVISE